 So how do you use homemade compote?
 This versatile compote can be used as a warm sauce or a cold topping.
 Here are some ideas to get you started:

-- Dollop some of the delicious strawberry sauce on top of vanilla ice cream.
+- Dollop some of the delicious strawberry sauce on top of vanilla ice cream or chocolate sorbet.

 - Top with some coconut whipped cream atop gluten-free brownies.